2ndmk2/DEBRISS/README.md

 ### Analyze one star
 Do "python onestar_test.py"
-- Default returns lcs of SY Cha
+- Returns lcs of SY Cha in default setting

 Note-  You can manipulate coordinate of star like: python onestar_test.py  -ra 100 -dec 30 -name "test"